At-Home-Projects/.github/profile/README.md

 We are open to other project types like Raspberry Pi projects, make code arcade, Roblox, and anything else you can think of!

-To join the organization DM this account on Discord.
-Comrade Bacon#5638
+To join the organization DM this account on Discord: Comrade Bacon#5638